luoyetx/mini-caffe/README.md

 ### With CUDA and CUDNN support

-Install [CUDA8](https://developer.nvidia.com/cuda-downloads) and [cuDNN5.1](https://developer.nvidia.com/cudnn) in your system, then we can compile Mini-Caffe with GPU support.
+Install [CUDA](https://developer.nvidia.com/cuda-downloads) and [cuDNN](https://developer.nvidia.com/cudnn) in your system, then we can compile Mini-Caffe with GPU support.
 Run CMake command below.

 ```
 $ cmake .. -DUSE_CUDA=ON -DUSE_CUDNN=ON
 ```

+Currently we only test mini-caffe on CUDA8.0 with cuDNN5.1 and CUDA9.0 with cuDNN7.1.

 ### With Java support